McGill-ECSE321-Winter2022/project-group-group-05/README.md

 Have a look at our [wiki](https://github.com/McGill-ECSE321-Winter2022/project-group-group-05/wiki) for more info!

+### Backend
 Heroku Backend URL: https://grocery-backend-g05-mcgill.herokuapp.com/
 Click [here](https://github.com/McGill-ECSE321-Winter2022/project-group-group-05/wiki/RESTful-Service-Documentation) for the documentation of our REST API.
 All endpoints are appended after the Heroku Backend URL above.

+To run the backend locally, make sure that port 8080 is available.
+Navigate to project root, then issue the command `./gradlew bootRun` to run the project as a Spring Boot application.
+The backend will be available at the URL `localhost:8080`

+Additionally, integration tests of the REST API can be run with the command `./gradlew integrationTest`

+### Frontend
+_coming soon_

 ## Team Members